ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 How do I set up a Facebook fundraiser?

 You can set up a Facebook Fundraiser by logging into your fundraising dashboard, and click 'Create a Facebook Fundraiser' under your name - its as easy as that.
-Once you have done this you can share it far and wide to make the maximum impact for people living with MS and other neurological conditions.
+Once you have done this you can share it far and wide to make the maximum impact for people living with MS and neurological conditions.

 I have questions or need help with my Facebook fundraiser